The Honolulu Waldorf School organizational structure is set up to serve the community of children, teachers, parents and friends.

-Full-time faculty and staff members comprise the Collegium and are committed to the principles of Waldorf education and the Honolulu Waldorf School.
-The Waldorf teacher works with each child and class using this principle as the basic foundation.
+Full-time faculty members comprise the Collegium and are committed to the principles of Waldorf education and the Honolulu Waldorf School.
 Each individual teacher and administrative staff member is responsible for fulfilling his/her particular task, and in joining with colleagues in the Collegium, is responsible as part of a group for the integrity of the educational foundation of the school.
 The foundation holds Waldorf education as a spiritual impulse based on Anthroposophy, the name given to the science of the spirit initiated by Rudolf Steiner, the founder of Waldorf education.

 To ensure the integrity of the spiritual and pedagogical foundations of the school, a group has been established to prepare and facilitate the study and deepening of the Collegium work at its weekly meeting.

 The Leadership Team is the executive committee of the Collegium and is charged with the day-to-day leadership and management of school operations, to ensure healthy communication between departments, faculty members and the parent community.
-The Leadership Team affirms the decisions of the mandate groups and makes other decisions as needed.
-Its leadership policies are informed by the work of the Collegium and mandate groups and implements business policies set by the Board of Trustees.
+It is responsible for employment including assessment and evaluation, student welfare, parent communication and coordination of whole school development and activities.
+The Leadership Team affirms the decisions of the mandate groups and seeks to lead through collaboration and cooperation.

-Administrative Staff members function in vital roles of support for the Collegium, parents, and Board of Trustees.
-Administrative staff see to the details of the daily running of the school so that students can learn, teachers can teach, and parents and Board members can be assured that the school is functioning well.
-The Administrative Staff members are present and accessible at each campus.
-The Administrative Staff is led by the Administrative Director and currently led by the Interrim Executive Team.
+Administrative Staff Members function in vital roles of support for the Collegium, parents, and Board of Trustees.
+Staff see to the details of the daily running of the school so that students can learn, teachers can teach, and parents and Board members can be assured that the school is functioning well.
+Staff is led by the Administrative Director.

 Board of Trustees

 The Board of Trustees is the legal entity of the school and is responsible for financial and legal matters; it oversees the corporate functioning of the school.
 The board consists of parents, faculty, and community members who are committed to the school’s mission and vision.
-The Board works closely with the Leadership Team and the Collegium to set long range goals for the school.
+The Board works closely with the Administrative Director and Leadership Team to set long range goals for the school.